Getting Started with SR-7

 Importing Audio

-On macOS, SR-7 can import audio files from USB drives and MTP devices (like the teenage engineering TP-7).
+SR-7 can import audio files from any source — drag files into the app or use File > Import Audio.
 Supported formats include WAV, AIFF, MP3, M4A, AAC, CAF, FLAC, and ALAC.
 Uncompressed formats are transcoded to AAC on import; compressed formats are kept as-is.

-See the full hardware import guide for details on using SR-7 with the TP-7 and other recorders.
+See the hardware import guide for details on using SR-7 with the TP-7 and other recorders.

 Next Steps